NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Dependency-Versions.md

 - [Normalized version numbers](#normalized-version-numbers)
 - [Dependency updates during package install](#dependency-updates-during-package-install).

-[!BEST PRACTICE]
+> [!Best practice]
-		Developers most commonly specify a minimum version, which is a version number without adornmants as shown above, like 6.1.0.
+> Developers most commonly specify a minimum version, which is a version number without adornmants as shown above, like 6.1.0.
 This allows NuGet to install that version or later.

 For additional details on how dependencies are installed, see [Reinstalling and updating packages](../consume-packages/reinstalling-and-updating-packages.md) and [Dependency resolution](../consume-packages/dependency-resolution.md).